 Supplement With Magnesium

 An essential mineral to our body’s proper functioning, magnesium can help you fall asleep when you can’t.
-Magnesium does this by activating the parasympathetic nervous system, which is the branch of the nervous system that is responsible for making you feel calm.
+Magnesium does this by activating the parasympathetic nervous system, which is the branch of the nervous system responsible for making you feel calm.

 Listen to Sleep Stories